Gewehr 43: Gewehr 43/Karabiner 43

 In 1941, Nazi Germany invaded the Soviet Union as part of Operation Barbarossa.
 Just prior to the opening of hostilities the Soviet Red Army had started re-arming its infantry, complementing its older bolt-action rifles with the new semi-automatic SVT-38s and SVT-40s.
 This was a shock to the Germans, who ramped up their own semi-automatic rifle development efforts significantly.

 The SVT series used a simpler gas-operated mechanism, which was soon emulated by Walther in its successor to the G41(W), producing the Gewehr 43 (or G43).
 The simpler, sturdier design and mechanism of the G43 made it lighter, easier to produce, more reliable, and also much tougher than the Gewehr 41; German mountain troops would use them as ladder rungs during climbing.
 The addition of a 10-round stamped-steel detachable box magazine was an improvement over the integral box magazine of the G41(W).
-The Gewehr 43 was intended, like the G41, to be loaded using 5-round stripper clips without removing the magazine.
 Soldiers armed with the weapon typically carried one standard stripper clip pouch and a Gewehr 43 pouch with two spare magazines.
 The G43 utilizes the same flapper-locked mechanism as its predecessor.
 The Gewehr 43 was put into production in October 1943 and followed in 1944 by the Karabiner 43 (K43), which was identical to the G43 in every way except for the letter stamped on the side.
 The name change from Gewehr to Karabiner (carbine) was due to the fact the barrel was actually two centimeters shorter than the standard Karabiner 98k and therefore the term Gewehr (meaning: rifle) was somewhat unfitting.
 The Wehrmacht intended to equip each grenadier (infantry) company in the army with 19 G43s, including 10 with scopes, for issue as the company commander saw fit.
 This issue was never completely achieved.